nullstone-io/elixir-phoenix-quickstart/README.md

 This is a Elixir Phoenix Quickstart for [Nullstone](https://nullstone.io).
 This is based off the official Phoenix [Up and Running](https://hexdocs.pm/phoenix/up_and_running.html) guide.

-## Running locally

-You can run this project locally inside Docker or using elixir alone.
-To use docker, this project contains `docker-compose.yml` that runs with `MIX_ENV=dev`.
-This setup ensures that using Docker doesn't inhibit typical development workflows:
-- Hot reload is configured so that changes to the app doesn't require a reboot
-- Dependencies are installed on boot of docker container

 ## How to launch via Nullstone

 1. Create postgresql datastore.